geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-28/meeting-transcript.md

 ##### **Hooved** [[00:42:03](https://www.youtube.com/watch?v=9_7IhCYt1Kw&t=2523)]
 Right, so the one thing that doesn't make sense is what does co-realizing mean?
-Like in the Llama, you do a realize every time you write to the KV cache, so you'll have like 16 realizes in a Llama.
+Like in the LLaMA, you do a realize every time you write to the KV cache, so you'll have like 16 realizes in a LLaMA.
 And then they're separated through time.
-You can replace those realizes in the Lama with kernelize.
+You can replace those realizes in the LLaMA with kernelize.
 Yeah.
 I think so.
 It should work.
-You can't use realize...
+You can't use realize..
 Yeah, but you can do kernelize multiple times.

 ##### **Hooved** [[00:42:35](https://www.youtube.com/watch?v=9_7IhCYt1Kw&t=2555)]